International Trade: Expand Your Business Globally in 2022

 Cleary Gottlieb is an international practice in 16 different centres worldwide.
 They help clients effectively manage a wide range of customs and trade matters.

-Thanks to their presence in both Brussels and Washington, they have access to the key regulatory bodies in the European Union and the United States.
+Thanks to their presence in both Brussels and Washington, they have easy access to the European Union and the United States.
 This also means they can effectively offer coordinated transatlantic advice.

-Akerman’s International Trade and Customs Practice offers their customers strategic advice in order for them to gain and maintain their advantage in the global trade market.
+Akerman’s International Trade and Customs Practice offers their customers strategic advice; Thanks to it, they can gain and maintain their advantage in the global trade market.

-Chambers Global singled them out for their deep expertise in international trade matters, helping both multinational and local companies with all aspects of the movement of goods, consumer goods and services across borders.
+Chambers Global singled them out for their deep expertise in international trade matters.
+They help both global companies and local companies with all aspects of the movement of goods, consumer goods and services across borders.

 Akin Gump Strauss Hauer & Feld LLP